Our Team

 Managing Director, Global Strategies

 Mercedes Tibollo is the Managing Director of Global Strategies at the Newman Global Initiative.
-Currently a dedicated medical student, Mercedes’ background includes studying Biology and Philosophy from St. Francis Xavier University and Biomedical Ethics from Memorial University of Newfoundland.
+Her background includes studying Biology and Philosophy at St. Francis Xavier University and Biomedical Ethics at Memorial University of Newfoundland.

-A newly published author, Mercedes penned the thought-provoking book Meditations from the Eye of the Storm, which reflects her deep engagement with the philosophy, growth, and a connection to the Divine.
-Most recently showcased at the International Congress of Law and Mental Health in Barcelona, Spain, Mercedes presented on the ethical foundations of Forensic Psychiatry.
+A newly published author, Mercedes penned the thought-provoking book Meditations from the Eye of the Storm, reflecting her deep engagement with philosophy, personal growth, and spirituality.
+She recently presented on the ethical foundations of Forensic Psychiatry at the International Congress of Law and Mental Health in Barcelona, Spain.

-Mercedes’ work is driven by a profound commitment to philanthropy, medicine, and philosophy, aligning perfectly with her leadership role at the Newman Global Initiative, where she focuses on developing and implementing global strategies for the organization’s impactful initiatives.
+Mercedes’ work is driven by a profound commitment to philanthropy, medicine, and philosophy.
+This aligns perfectly with her leadership role at the Newman Global Initiative, where she focuses on developing and implementing global strategies.
+Earlier this year, she founded the WE CAN HELP FOUNDATION, which provides financial assistance to cancer patients for treatments not covered by provincial health insurance.

 Ilaria DiBattista